Beverley Kosuljandic, MCSP, MCPA

 Mary Lou Stanley, BHSc (PT), BA, MPE, MCPA

 Mary Lou has worked as a Registered Physical Therapist in private practice in Vancouver since 1994.
-She has continued to pursue post graduate training in Physical Therapy in the areas of orthopedic manual therapy, therapeutic exercise, sport physiotherapy, posture and muscle balance, and core stability and breathing.
+She has continued to pursue post-graduate training in Physical Therapy in the areas of orthopaedic manual therapy, therapeutic exercise, sport physiotherapy, posture and muscle balance, and core stability and breathing.
 In addition, Mary Lou has extensive training in the Feldenkrais® Method which facilitates better posture and breathing as well as improved coordination and muscle balance.
 Mary Lou studied directly with Dr. Moshe Feldenkrais and became a Guild Certified Feldenkrais PractitionerTM in 1983.
 Since then she has taught the Feldenkrais Method and attended numerous advanced trainings in the Feldenkrais Method.

 Mary Lou enjoys skiing, skating, swimming, kayaking, canoeing, biking, singing and dancing, and spending time with her husband and 2 children.

 Hours: Mon 9:00-1:00 - Tue 9:00-5:00 - Fri 9:00-5:00